Brexit sought to 'take back control.' Now Britain is begging Europe for more time.

 Breaking News Emails

-LONDON — One thousand days ago the British public voted to "take back control" — so the campaign slogan said — and leave what had been cast as the bureaucratic shackles of the European Union.
+LONDON — The British public voted 1,000 days ago to "take back control" — so the campaign slogan said — and leave what had been cast as the bureaucratic shackles of the European Union.

 On Wednesday, with just over a week left until the supposed Brexit date, Prime Minister Theresa May was forced to write a letter effectively begging E.U. leaders for more time to negotiate what has turned into a very messy divorce.